ivoyager/ivoyager-changelogs/README.md

 ## Added
 * Network sync capability added in StateManager and Timekeeper (still todo: Body).
 This is to support a multiplayer game.
 (Note: We won't have a NetworkLobby in core ivoyager, since that is very application-specific.
 But core will have all signals and rpc calls to keep a network game synched on the solar system side.)
-* Added Scheduler (ivoyager/prog_refs/).
+* Added [Scheduler](https://github.com/ivoyager/ivoyager/blob/master/prog_refs/scheduler.gd).
 This allows you to generate and connect to interval signals based on simulator time.
 I, Voyager uses this to update Orbit based on element rates (precessions, etc.).

 ## Changes
 * Updates to README.md, LICENCE.txt, and export_presets.cfg.